For gay athletes, sponsorship may be just around the corner

-NEW YORK (Reuters) - Jason Collins decision to come out as an openly gay male athlete will serve as a test case for U.S. sports leagues, his future teammates and fans.
+NEW YORK, April 29 (Reuters) - Jason Collins decision to come out as an openly gay male athlete will serve as a test case for U.S. sports leagues, his future teammates and fans.

 Not to mention Madison Avenue.